-- FMT\REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with the users within the TSC to authorized administrators. - FMT\REV.1.2 The TSF shall enforce the rules: - a) The immediate revocation of security-relevant authorizations; and - b) Revocations/modifications made by an authorized administrator to security attributes of a user like the user identifier, user name, user group(s), user password or user login shell shall be effective the next time the user logs in. - Application Note (CAPP): Many security-relevant authorizations could have serious consequences if misused, so an immediate revocation method must exist, although it need not be the usual method (e.g., The usual method may be editing the trusted users profile, but the change doesn't take effect until the user logs off and logs back on.
+- FMT\REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with the users within the TSC to authorized administrators. - FMT\REV.1.2 The TSF shall enforce the rules: - a) The immediate revocation of security-relevant authorizations; and - b) Revocations/modifications made by an authorized administrator to security attributes of a user like the user identifier, user name, user group(s), user password or user login shell shall be effective the next time the user logs in.

+Application Note (CAPP): Many security-relevant authorizations could have serious consequences if misused, so an immediate revocation method must exist, although it need not be the usual method (e.g., The usual method may be editing the trusted users profile, but the change doesn't take effect until the user logs off and logs back on.
 The method for immediate revocation might be to edit the trusted users profile and "force" the trusted user to log off.).
 The immediate method must be specified in the ST and in administrator guidance.
 The immediate method must be specified in the ST and in administrator guidance.
-In a distributed environment the developer must provide a description of how the "immediate" aspect of this requirement is met. - Rationale (CAPP): This component supports the O.MANAGE objective by controlling access to data and functions which are not generally available to all users. - Application Note: Like other UNIX type operating systems also the TOE does not enforce "immediate revocation" for user security attributes.
-To achieve this the system administrator has to check, if the user whose security attributes have been changed is currently logged in.
-If this is the case, the system administrator has to "force" the user to log off as indicated in the CAPP Application Note.
+In a distributed environment the developer must provide a description of how the "immediate" aspect of this requirement is met.
+Rationale (CAPP): This component supports the O.MANAGE objective by controlling access to data and functions which are not generally available to all users.
+Application Note: Like other UNIX type operating systems also the TOE does not enforce "immediate revocation" for user security attributes.
+To achieve this the system administrator has to check, if the user whose security attributes have been changed is currently logged indicated in the CAPP Application Note.